Basic Academic and Environmental Principles

 Patrons who break the library rules and have been dealt with according to proper library procedures or who participate in illegal behavior may have their library privileges suspended.

-Patrons who have had the Library privileges suspended may not have access to the Library facility, property or services.
+Patrons who have had their Library privileges suspended may not have access to the Library’s facility, property or services.

 The length of suspension:

 Notice of suspension where the patron’s name and address are known will be issued by mail from the Library Director.
-The notice will specify the reason, the length of the suspension and the appeal process.
-One copy of the notice will be kept on file, another sent to the police.
+The notice will specify the reason and the length of the suspension.
+One copy of the notice will be kept on file.
 Staff will be informed of the suspension.